Our Complete Guide to Video Annotation

 Video Annotation Explained

 Video annotation or video labeling is the process of adding annotations to videos.
-The main purpose of video annotation is to make it easier for computers that utilize AI-powered algorithms to identify objects in videos.
+The primary purpose of video annotation is to make it easier for computers that utilize AI-powered algorithms to identify objects in videos.
 Properly annotated videos create a high-quality reference database that can be used by computer vision-enabled systems to accurately identify objects such as cars, people, and animals.
 With an ever-increasing number of everyday tasks becoming reliant on computer vision, the importance of video annotation cannot be overemphasized.

 Bounding Boxes

-Bounding boxes refer to a method of video annotation in which annotators draw a box around a specific object or image in a video.
+Bounding boxes refer to a video annotation method in which annotators draw a box around a specific object or image in a video.
 Annotation is then added to the box so that computer vision tools can automatically identify similar objects when they appear in videos.
 This is one of the most frequently used methods of video annotation.

 Polygon Annotation

 Although polygon annotation is similar to bounding box annotation, polygon annotation can be used to identify more complex objects.
 Polygon annotation can be used to annotate any object, regardless of its shape.
-This form of video annotation is well suited to objects with abstract shapes, such as houses.
+This video annotation is well suited to objects with abstract shapes, such as houses.

 Semantic Segmentation